Canarie-Sensor-RPI/geocens-js-api/README.markdown

 			]
 		}

+#### Sensor.getDatastreams

+With a Sensor object, an array of Datastream objects for that sensor can be retrieved:

+		sensor.getDatastreams();

+From there, each of the Datastream objects can be used to load their time series or attributes.

+#### Sensor.datastreams

+Return an array of Datastream objects for this Sensor.
+If the datastreams for this sensor have not been downloaded from GeoCENS using `Sensor.getDatastreams()`, then `null` will be returned.
+If the datastream sensors have been downloaded, then an array of datastreams will be returned.
+If the datastream information for the sensor has been retrieved and there are no datastreams for this sensor, then an empty array will be returned.

+Example usage:

+		var streamsList = sensor.datastreams;

 #### Geocens.DataService.getDatastream

 Use a Data Service object to retrieve a singular datastream with its sensor ID and datastream ID: